03stories/openprojects-starter/Activity/README.md

 * Myth 2: Great parents have kids or perform great in school.
 * We teach crudely little about connecting dots.

-### Greatest Sales Deck post https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0
+Greatest Sales Deck post https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0
 * Article may be useful about thinking about how to pitch a project idea to get others involved.

+- Started this Github project today as a prototype for creating a transparent and remixable form of project management.
+- Doubt it's really the most comfortable way for people to get started, but may work with a bit of training.
+Naturally, it's especially useful for any projects that involve projects with code.